animatlabs/animatlabs.github.io/_posts/2022-12-01-secure-alternate-to-exposing-identifiers.md

 }
 ```

-This will be followed by the creating the controller and making relevant changes in there.
-The controller is defined as of right now, to be dependent upon the `UserService` which does the heavy lifting as of right now and takes the responsibility for  fetching and massaging the data to suit the needs here.
+This will be followed by creating the controller and making relevant changes there.
+The controller is defined as of right now, to be dependent upon the `UserService` which does the heavy lifting right now and takes the responsibility for fetching and massaging the data to suit the needs here.

 ```c#
 [ApiController]